Duong Thanh Tung

-Tomas Duong Thanh Tung (Dương Thanh Tùng, born 5 March 1999) is a Czech professional footballer who plays as a winger for V.League 1 club The Cong-Viettel.
+Tomáš Duong Thanh Tung (Dương Thanh Tùng, born 5 March 1999) is a Czech professional footballer who plays as a winger for V.League 2 club Hung Yen.

 Career

-Duong Thanh Tung was born in Czech Republic to Vietnamese parents.
+Thanh Tung was born in the Czech Republic to Vietnamese parents.
 He started his career with Mostecký FK in the Czech Fourth Division.
 Before the second half of 2018–19 season, he was sent on loan to the reserves side of Viktoria Žižkov.
 At the beginning of the 2019–20 season, he joined Czech Fourth Division fellow Meteor Prague.
 He left the team after one season, signing for Slovan Velvary in the Czech Third Division, but was sent on loan to Loko Vltavín shortly after.

-In August 2024, at the invitation of footballer Mạc Hồng Quân, he went for a trial at V.League 1 club Quy Nhon Binh Dinh.
+In August 2024, at the invitation of fellow Czech-Vietnamese footballer Mạc Hồng Quân, Thanh Tung went for a trial at V.League 1 club Quy Nhon Binh Dinh.
 The club announced the signature of Thanh Tung on 6 August.
 He made his professional debut on 14 September in the first matchday of the 2024–25 V.League 1, coming in as a substitute in the 88th minute in his club's 0–1 defeat against Hanoi FC.
 On 20 October 2024, he scored his first goal for Quy Nhon Binh Dinh in the 2024–25 Vietnamese Cup game against Becamex Binh Duong.

 On 7 August 2025, The Cong-Viettel announced the signature of Thanh Tung to the team.

+In August 2026, Thanh Tung moved to V.League 2 club Hưng Yên.